Julie Andrews: 1968–1996: Collaborations with Blake Edwards

 Andrews was the first choice to play the English witch Eglantine Price in Disney's Bedknobs and Broomsticks (1971); Angela Lansbury was cast.
 Andrews continued working in television.
 In 1969, she shared the spotlight with singer Harry Belafonte for an NBC-TV special, An Evening with Julie Andrews and Harry Belafonte.
 In 1971, she appeared as a guest for the Grand Opening Special of Walt Disney World, and that same year she and Carol Burnett headlined a CBS special, Julie and Carol At Lincoln Center.
 In 1972–73, Andrews starred in her own television variety series, The Julie Andrews Hour, on the ABC network.

 The show won seven Emmy Awards but was cancelled after one season.
 Between 1973 and 1975, Andrews continued her association with ABC by headlining five variety specials for the network.
 She guest-starred on The Muppet Show in 1977, and the following year, she appeared again with the Muppets on a CBS television variety special.
 The programme, Julie Andrews: One Step Into Spring, aired in March 1978, to mixed reviews and mediocre ratings.
 She made only two other films in the 1970s, The Tamarind Seed (1974) and 10 (1979), both successful at the box office and by critics' reviews.

-In February 1980, Andrews headlined "Because We Care", a CBS-TV special with 30 major stars raising funds for Cambodian Famine victims through Operation California (now Operation USA, on whose Board she serves).
+In February 1980, Andrews headlined "Because We Care", a CBS-TV special with 30 major stars raising funds for Cambodian famine victims through Operation California (now Operation USA, on whose board she serves).
 Later that year, she starred in Little Miss Marker as "English rose" Amanda Worthington (a label she had first been given in the 1960s).
 In Blake Edwards's S.O.B.
 (1981), she played Sally Miles, a character who agrees to "show my boobies" in a scene in the film-within-a-film.
-A dual role of Victoria Grant and Count Victor Grezhinski in the film Victor/Victoria (1982) reunited her with Garner once again.
+A dual role of Victoria Grant and Count Victor Grezhinski in the film Victor/Victoria (1982) reunited her with Garner.
 Her performance earned her a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, as well as a nomination for the 1982 Academy Award for Best Actress, her third Oscar nomination.
 In 1983, Andrews was chosen as the Hasty Pudding Woman of the Year by the Harvard University Theatrical Society.
 That year, she co-starred with Burt Reynolds in The Man Who Loved Women.
 Her next two films were That's Life! and Duet for One (both 1986), which earned her Golden Globe nominations.
 In December 1987, Andrews starred in an ABC Christmas special, Julie Andrews: The Sound Of Christmas, which went on to win five Emmy Awards.
 Two years later, she was reunited for the third time with Carol Burnett for a variety special which aired on ABC in December 1989.